spacetelescope/stpipe/docs/source/model_library.rst

 which models were possibly modified.

-This error can be avoided by "opening" the library before calling `AbstractModelLibrary.borrow` (and being sure to call `AbstractModelLibrary.shelve`, more on that below):
+This error can be avoided by "opening" the library before calling `~stpipe.library.AbstractModelLibrary.borrow` (and being sure to call `~stpipe.library.AbstractModelLibrary.shelve`, more on that below):

 .. code-block:: pycon